zakinder/COSMOS-to-SOUL-Before-the-Bang/README.md

+Here’s the updated version with your new content inserted **after Appendix C** and before Appendix D, so the flow remains logical and the new “Life Coverage Map” integrates cleanly into the appendix structure:

+---

 ### Appendices

 * **Appendix A:** A mini “UVM of the Cosmos” glossary
 * **Appendix B:** Testbench templates (human-readable)
 * **Appendix C:** Case study—Summer 2019 loop, step-by-step
+* **Appendix C-1:** *Life Coverage Map* – A one-page visualization of scenario readiness
 * **Appendix D:** Daily regression checklist (one-page printable)

 ---

 # **Appendix A — UVM of the Cosmos Glossary**

-A mapping of engineering verification terms to spiritual and life concepts.
+*A mapping of engineering verification terms to spiritual and life concepts.*

 | **UVM Term**                | **Cosmos-to-Soul Meaning**                                          | **Example**                                |
 | --------------------------- | ------------------------------------------------------------------- | ------------------------------------------ |